Virtual Health Coaching for Multiple Chronic Conditions

 The trial information does not specify whether you need to stop taking your current medications.
 However, since the trial involves health coaching and not medication changes, it's likely you can continue your current medications.

-Is virtual health coaching safe for people with multiple chronic conditions?
+What evidence suggests that virtual health coaching is effective for improving the quality of life in Veterans with multiple chronic conditions?

 Kristen E. Gray, PhD MS BS